 - Deuteranomalies: Loss of green vision due to a shift in the functioning of the cones sensitive to green.

 - Tritanomalies: Loss of the blue–green spectrum due to a shift in the cones that identify the colour blue.

 The origin of dyschromatopsia may lie in a genetic or acquired disorder.
 Hereditary dyschromatopsia may be due to a change in the X chromosone.
 This leads to the disease being transmitted by the woman even though its the man who is suffering from the disorder.

-It's important to recognise the differences in symptomology between the congenital and acquired dyschromatopsias when it comes to performing a differential diagnosis.
-The acquired are usually asymmetrical, they are associate with functional shifts other than anomalous perceptio of colours and they usually affect the red-green and blue-yellow axes.
-The congenital, on the other hand, usually affect both eyes and are symmetrical, they rest of the visual functions are intacts, the shift usually becomes stable over time and most frequent error is red-green perception.
+It is important to recognise the differences in symptomology between the congenital and acquired dyschromatopsias when it comes to performing a differential diagnosis.
+The acquired are usually asymmetrical, they are associated with functional shifts other than anomalous perception of colours and they usually affect the red-green and blue-yellow axes.
+The congenital, on the other hand, usually affect both eyes and are symmetrical, the rest of the visual functions remain intact, the shift usually becomes stable over time and most frequent error is red-green perception.